-When a salary grade for a given classification is revised upward or downward, the incumbents of positions and classifications affected shall have their existing monthly base salary adjusted to the same relative step in the new monthly base salary grade and their anniversary date shall not be changed.
+When a salary grade for a given classification is revised upward or downward, the incumbents of positions and classifications affected shall have their existing monthly base salary adjusted to the same step in the new monthly base salary grade and their anniversary date shall not be changed.
+For example, an employee at "C" Step in the old salary grade shall be placed at "C" step of the new salary grade.